jasonknight/woocommerce-json-api/README.md

 Upon installing the plugin, a page will be created for you called WooCommerce JSON API.
 You will need to provide the permalink to users of the API.

-In some instances, certain themes may not be using wp_list_pages, and so we cannot easily preven the page from showing up in the menu.
+In some instances, certain themes may not be using wp_list_pages, and so we cannot easily prevent the page from showing up in the menu.
 In that case, delete the page, and then any page on the site can be used as an entry to the JSON API.
 This method is less secure, but it will work until you get your theme developer to use the standard wp_list_pages so we can filter it out easily, or